Zacharyjsultan/Zacharyjsultan/README.md

 ## A little bit about me..
-&nbsp;&nbsp;&nbsp;&nbsp;Well-seasoned business professional and software developer with a background in software-sales and business management.
-With ranging experience I have had the opportunity to exercise and develop creativity, diverse problem solving and high level communication skills.
-With this I have grown a passion for front-end development utilizing React and Javascript, project management and UI/UX.
+&nbsp;&nbsp;&nbsp;&nbsp;Well-seasoned business professional and quick learning software developer with a background in software-sales and business management.
+With ranging experience I have had the opportunity to develop creativity, diverse problem solving skills and learn effective communication skills.
+I take my prior business experience with me as software developer and have grown a passion for front-end development, QA Engineer and DevOps along the way.

 When I am not clacking away I enjoy skateboarding, outdoor adventures and cooking.